WHAT IS PALLIATIVE CARE?

 Palliative care is often part of treatment for those suffering from diseases such as cancer, congestive heart failure, kidney failure, stroke, Alzheimer’s, Parkinson’s, multiple sclerosis, and many other similar conditions.

-In addition to the patient and his or her loved ones, palliative care teams typically consist of the patient’s primary doctor, a palliative doctor, nurses, and other professionals such as chaplains, social workers, psychologists, physical therapists, and dieticians on an as-needed basis.
+In addition to the patient and his or her loved ones, palliative care teams typically consist of the patient’s primary doctor, a palliative doctor, nurses, and other professionals such as chaplains, social workers, psychologists, physical therapists, and dietitians on an as-needed basis.

 Most hospitals and long-term care facilities have palliative care teams on staff.
 Many outpatient clinics and home health services can also provide palliative care.